anaawalinkar/OsProject2/README.md

 Process Simulation: A class reads the input file and creates a thread for each process.
 Each thread sleeps for the burst time, simulating execution.
 Threads log when they start and finish.

 Synchronization Problem: Depending on the chosen problem (Dining Philosophers, Readers-Writers, or Producer-Consumer), threads interact with shared resources using locks or semaphores.
-The synchronization ensures no race conditions or deadlocks occur.
+The synchronization ensures that no race conditions or deadlocks occur.
 Each action (waiting, acquiring, releasing) is logged to the console.

 The code is modular, well-commented, and includes sample outputs for verification.